social-link-analytics-group-bsc/gender_bioinfo/README.md

 is used to find out the gender of authors.
 Information on how [NamSor](https://www.namsor.com/) works can be at its website.

-Through this process we found that 266 articles (0.6%) are not in PubMed, so the information about their authors could not be obtained from this source.
-For different reasons, we could not get information of 12 articles that have PubMed identifier.
+Through this process we find that 266 articles (0.6%) are not in PubMed, so the information about their authors cannot be obtained from this source.
+For different reasons, we cannot get information of 12 articles that have PubMed identifier.
 Ten of them are proceedings of conferences, 1 is a PDF with the names of the editorial board of the journal, and 1 does not have author list.

-We could not get information of 2626 authors (0.18%).
+We cannot get information of 2,626 authors (0.18%).
 In some case, Scopus does not provide the last name specifying the situation with an empty string or with the text *[No author name available]*.
-In some other cases, there were inconsistencies between the list of authors provided by Scopus and the list of authors obtained from PubMed.
+In some other cases, there are inconsistencies between the list of authors provided by Scopus and the list of authors obtained from PubMed.
 This is the case of articles in which organizations appear as part of the author list.
-Here, PubMed mentions the organization name while Scopus present the name of the organization's members that participated in the article.
+Here, PubMed mentions the organization name while Scopus present the name of the organization's members that authored the article.
 We also found PubMed registries with the first and last name inverted.
-These registries could not be automatically matched.
+These registries cannot be automatically matched.

-In total, the gender of 27708 authors (19%) could be detected by not either of the two gender identification services.
+In total, the gender of 27,708 authors (19%) cannot be detected by not either of the two gender identification services.
-In 10% of the cases, the gender could not be identified because we could not get the author names from PubMed.
-For the rest, we saw that the identification services has problems with asian names.
+In 10% of the cases, the gender cannot be identified because we cannot get the author name from PubMed.
+For the rest, we found that the identification services has problems with asian names.

+## Data Export

+Before running the analyses, data are exported to tabular format and saved into CSV files.

 ## Gender Bias Analysis

+Various analyses have been conducted on the 46,832 articles and 143,738 authors that ended up in the final dataset.
 The scripts used to conduct all of the gender bias analyses are contained in the Jupyter notebook `analysis/gender_bias_analysis.ipynb`

 ## Technologies